5 from 1 vote

 Do your kids turn up their noses at celery?
 Maybe the issue isn’t the celery’s taste, but a rib of celery’s chewy texture.
 The reality is, raw celery stalks don’t have to be chewy.
 When you gently peel celery, you can easily remove these strings so that the rib of celery can be ready for dipping, crunching and munching on!

-Note: If you're looking for a fun and healthy activity for kids, hold onto some extra celery stalks for this adorable Skeleton Veggie Tray craft!
+Note: If you’re looking for a fun and delicious activity for kids, hold onto some extra celery stalks for this adorable Skeleton Veggie Tray craft!

 🤔 What is a Celery Stalk?